EPCCed/hpcss24/README.md

   The exercise sheet only covers the serial and MPI versions of the cfd example.
-Here are some things you could consider with the serial Python and parallel OpenMP versions:
+Here are some things you could consider with the serial Python and parallel OpenMP versions.
+When compiling code I would recommend using the `-O3` optimisation level.

   * Visualising the Python output requires you to run an additional